Ashworth Hospital: Early history

-The hospital has its origins in Moss Side House, a children's home established on the site in 1878.
-It served as a Red Cross hospital during the First World War.
-Park Lane Hospital opened as a Broadmoor overspill unit on the site in 1974.
-Moss Side Hospital and Park Lane Hospital merged to form Ashworth Hospital in 1989.
+The hospital has its origins in Moss Side House, a convalescent home for children from Liverpool's workhouses, which was established on the site in 1878.
+For the duration of the First World War, it became Moss Side Military Hospital, the first specialist hospital for the treatment of what is now known as Post-traumatic stress disorder.
+Moss Side became a special hospital in 1933.
+In 1974, overcrowding at Broadmoor led to the construction of Park Lane Special Hospital on land at the facility.
+In 1989, Moss Side and Park Lane hospitals merged to form Ashworth Hospital.
 The name "Ashworth Hospital" was chosen by a ballot among patients and staff.

 Industrial action

-In 1987 members of the Prison Officers Association, which then represented almost all the nurses were involved in a dispute during which more than 200 patients were locked in their rooms for 23 hours per day for 10 days.
+In 1987, members of the Prison Officers Association, which then represented almost all the nurses were involved in a dispute during which more than 200 patients were locked in their rooms for 23 hours per day for 10 days.

 Blom-Cooper Inquiry

 Following a 1988 television documentary which alleged that a patient, Sean Walton, had died after being beaten by staff allegedly with a snooker cue and a series of other serious allegations, a Committee of Inquiry into Complaints about Ashworth Hospital, Merseyside, headed by Sir Louis Blom-Cooper, was set up; it published its findings in 1992.
 Blom-Cooper was highly critical of the regime, which was felt to be more custodial than therapeutic, describing the regime as a "brutalising, stagnant, closed institution."
 The inquiry uncovered evidence of physical and psychological abuse of patients.
 Nurses had used a pig's head to intimidate patients, had placed pictures of brains in the locker of a patient who had undergone brain surgery, and had submerged one patient under water to test his breaking point.
 Extreme right-wing propaganda had been on prominent display.
 The inquiry report suggested, only half-jokingly, that international torture monitors should visit the hospital.
 Seven staff and two managers were relieved of their duties.
 Prof. Robert Bluglass who was the medical member of the inquiry concluded that all the Special Hospitals should be closed.

-In 1993 a patients' advocacy service was set up in the hospital.
+In 1993, a patients' advocacy service was set up in the hospital.
 This was the first mental health advocacy service to be introduced in a high security hospital in the United Kingdom.